1005 Family and Medical Leave

 2. A qualifying exigency arising out of a covered family member’s active duty or call to active duty in the Armed Services in support of a contingency operation.

-1. An employee whose spouse, (also including same-sex spouse), son, daughter or parent either has been notified of an impending call or order to active military duty or who is already on active duty may take up to 12 weeks of leave for reason related to or affected by the family member’s call-up or service when it constitutes a qualifying exigency.
+1. An employee whose spouse, (also including same-sex spouse), son, daughter or parent either has been notified of an impending call or order to active military duty or who is already on active duty may take up to twelve (12) weeks of leave for reason related to or affected by the family member’s call-up or service when it constitutes a qualifying exigency.

 2. Qualifying exigencies include: (1) short notice deployment, (2) military events and related activities, (3) childcare and school activities, (4) financial and legal arrangements, (5) counseling, (6) rest and recuperation, (7) post-deployment activities, and (8) additional activities to address other events that arise out of the covered service member’s active duty or call to active duty status, provided that DHS and employee agree that such leave shall qualify as an exigency and agree to both the timing and duration of the leave.
 The leave may commence as soon as the individual receives the call-up notice.